 Flip the naan bread.

 Cook the second side more than the first side.
-Please note that on a high flame they will get cooked faster.
+Please note that on a high heat the naan bread will get cooked faster.

-Press the edges with a spatula so that they are also roasted and cooked properly.
+Press the edges with a spatula so that they are also toasted and cooked properly.

-You can flip again and press the edges for even cooking.
+You could flip again if needed and press the edges for even cooking.
 Remove and spread some butter or oil.
 Serve hot.
 This way make naan with any of the methods.
 You can even stack cooked naans in a casserole box or roti basket and serve later.

 Video